 Named parameters work like numbered parameters but are easier to read.
-All parameter names are converted to lower case and have spaces and tabs removed, so < param > and < Pa Ram > refer to the same parameter.
+All parameter names are converted to lower case and have spaces and tabs removed.
 Named parameters must be enclosed with < > marks.

 #<named parameter here> is a local named parameter.
 By default, a named parameter is local to the scope in which it is assigned.
 You can't access a local parameter outside of its subroutine - this is so that two subroutines can use the same parameter names without fear of one subroutine overwriting the values in another.